Navy-gif/Navy-gif/README.md

 Many of the projects I work on are in private repositories for various reasons, though feel free to browse my old projects if you feel like reading through poorly designed and crappy code.

+Many of them are also on my own [gitea](https://git.corgi.wtf) instance.

 <!--
 **Navy-gif/Navy-gif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.